TonyTTTTT/MT5-Strategy/README.md

 - complete the baseline of mon-4

 ## 2021/7/7
-- new version that inverse the logic of mon-4
+- New version that inverse the logic of mon-4

+## 2021/7/12
+- Use iMA, discard MACalculator